 - We value and desire to discover the essence of New Testament Christianity through spiritual and physical healing.

 - We value and strive to maintain a teachable heart.
 We believe this is the key to successful, ongoing growth in life and ministry: to stay open to instruction, correction and improvement.

 - We value and recognize the church as the universal Body of Christ.
 Each local congregation is called to be a manifestation of this one body.
 We recognize the importance both of freedom in the Spirit and mutual responsibility among Christ's disciples.
 We are Christians that don't need labels to define who we are or what we do, but we see nothing wrong for those who do.

 - We value and agree that baptism is commanded by the Lord Jesus to be practiced by all of His followers.
 This baptism is to be by immersion or the sprinkling of water.
 Baptism is symbolic of the atoning death, burial, and resurrection of Christ.
 By its nature as well as by biblical teaching, baptism is commanded by Christ to his disciples as an outward confession of a person's faith.
 We believe in spiritual regeneration, holding that forgiveness of all sins is wholly a matter of God's grace.

 - We value and rejoice in the Lord's Supper and reaffirm the new covenant of God's love poured out through Christ, receiving His forgiveness, wellness and wholeness in exchange for our sinfulness, sicknesses, and diseases.

-- We value the pursuit of truth and moral integrity, stressing the importance of people as Kingdom citizens on the earth.
+- We value the pursuit of truth and moral integrity, stressing traditional family values.